donkirkby/live-py-plugin/html/tutorials/index.md

 what's in each variable, and it adds a column each time a loop or a function runs.

-Some of the code samples are challenges that include a goal for you.
+Some code samples are challenges that include a goal for you.
 You have to edit the code until your output matches the goal output.
 The bar above the goal will turn from red to green as you get closer to matching.